aminebehloul/aminebehloul.github.io/README.md

 For support inquiries or bug reports, please contact us at: **wifidoctor.dev@proton.me**

 ---
-*© 2026 Wi-Fi Doctor.
+*© 2026 WiFi Doctor.
 All rights reserved.*